larry-lime/solidity-js-fcc/README.md

 # Solidity Smart Contract Project Monorepo

+## About this Project

-Repository containing the smart-contract projects created as a part of the [Solidity & Javascript smart contract course by Patrick Collins](https://github.com/smartcontractkit/full-blockchain-solidity-course-js).
+Repository containing the smart-contract projects created as a part of the [Solidity & JavaScript smart contract course by Patrick Collins](https://github.com/smartcontractkit/full-blockchain-solidity-course-js).

+### Project Overview